-All FY99 administration expenses of the Authority were funded from Authority earnings on its General Fund and on its Debt Service Reserve Fund (established from proceeds of PICA bond issues) and residual balances of similar earnings from prior fiscal years.
-No City or Commonwealth tax revenues were used to pay any portion of PICA's administrative costs in FY99, nor are any expected to be used in FY2000 for such purpose.
+All FY00 administration expenses of the Authority were funded from Authority earnings on its General Fund and on its Debt Service Reserve Fund (established from proceeds of PICA bond issues) and residual balances of similar earnings from prior fiscal years.
+No City or Commonwealth tax revenues were used to pay any portion of PICA's administrative costs in FY00, nor are any expected to be used in FY01 for such purpose.

 The PICA Act allows the Authority several sources of income to support its operations.
 The statute specifically provides that the Authority may draw earnings from the various funds and accounts created pursuant to its Trust Indenture, and also directly from the proceeds of PICA Taxes to the extent investment income is insufficient.
-The latter allowable revenue source has not been utilized by the Authority in its operations to date.
+The latter allowable revenue source has never been utilized by the Authority.